Rid1Whitehead/MLLM-video-analysis/README.md

 ---

+## Example prompt

+This prompt was the one used in the study this code was use for.
+Here is the complete prompt:

+"Analyze the image provided and categorize the visible actions and postures according to the following list.
+The image should be scanned for the individuals’body language.
+You are to identify and list only the categories that apply to each individual depicted in the image.
+Ensure no explanations or elaborations are included—only list the categories that are clearly observed in the image.
+Categories to Identify: Sitting (SIT), Standing (STD), engaged with computer peripherals (ECP), One or two arms resting on table (ART), Hands holding task-related object (HTR), One or two hands on face/neck/ear area (HFN), Hands touching each other/clasped OR hand(s) touching their arm (HTC), Leaning on table with one or both hands (LTB), one or both hands resting on laps (HRL).
+Begin bydetermining if they are sitting or standing.
+Once the posture is established, focus on the placement and activity of the hands and arms.
+Check where the hands are placed in comparison to the keyboard and mouse, if any.
+The categories are only applicable iftheir hands are directly engaged with them.
+Pay attention to the resting position of the arms, whether on a table or elsewhere.
+Look for any objects that might be held in the hands and are relevant to the task at hand.
+These would include, stationary, paper, balls, etc. Evaluate the facial area to determine if hands are present there.
+Identify if hands are in contact with each other, suggesting clasping or other forms of touch.
+Check if there are any hands resting on their lap.
+Check if they are giving their weight on the table with their hands.
+The result should be the short version of their names listed.
+Example: SIT, HTR, LTB."

+---

 ## Citation

 If you use this code in your research, please cite the accompanying paper:
 *Whitehead, R., Nguyen, A., & Järvelä, S. (2025).
 Utilizing Multimodal Large Language Models for Video Analysis of Posture in Studying Collaborative Learning: A Case Study.
-Journal of Learning Analytics.*
+Journal of Learning Analytics, 1-15. https://doi.org/10.18608/jla.2025.8595*

 ---